ppy/osu-wiki/wiki/Difficulties/en.md

 -   ![Hard](/wiki/shared/Hard-t.png "Hard") Main snapping 1/1 + **easy 1/2**
 -   ![Insane](/wiki/shared/Insane-t.png "Insane") Main snapping 1/2 + **demanding 1/4**

-**Example 5 of what should not happen:** While the transition from Kantan to Futsuu and Muzukashii to Oni is fine, Futsuu to Muzukashii spread happens to be bigger since Futsuu doesn't have any 1/2 for a better transition into Muzukashii and hence, the spread is uneven and spitted in lower and higher difficulties.
+**Example 5 of what should not happen:** While the transition from Kantan to Futsuu and Muzukashii to Oni is fine, Futsuu to Muzukashii spread happens to be bigger since Futsuu does not have any 1/2 for a better transition into Muzukashii and hence, the spread is uneven and spitted in lower and higher difficulties.
 Example 2 should be followed to fix such problems.

 -   ![Easy](/wiki/shared/Easy-t.png "Easy") Main snapping 4/1 + 2/1 with 1/1
 -   ![Normal](/wiki/shared/Normal-t.png "Normal") Main snapping 2/1 + 1/1